 Do your children love everything about the post office and mail like mine do?
 My 2 year old, Theo, goes absolutely crazy every time he sees a mail truck.
 My 5 year old daughter, Lucy, is almost obsessed with checking our mailbox every afternoon.
-And both kids are constantly writing my husband and I little love notes and pictures.
-So I thought the perfect thing to share for this week’s community helpers themed Discover & Explore linky would be our pretend play post office!
-(Be sure to link up all your posts having to do with any type of community helper at the end of this post.)
+Both kids are constantly writing my husband and me little love notes and pictures.

 I decided to build on my children’s interest in mail, writing, and imaginative play by creating this pretend play post office.
 It’s very simple to set up, and you don’t need some extravagant area or large space to do it.
 I just placed a small play table in the corner of our kitchen and used the chairs as a little shelf.
 (This post contains affiliate links to Amazon.)